How to use the plugin

 from your Runtime Viseme Generator - Play the imported sound wave and observe the lip sync animation

-For a custom audio source, you need:
+For streaming audio data from a buffer, you need:

-- Audio data in float PCM format (an array of floating-point samples)
+- Audio data in float PCM format (an array of floating-point samples) available from your streaming source

 - The sample rate and number of channels